markbirss/CardKB-as-USB-keyboard/README.md

 <img width="1862" height="1604" alt="image" src="https://github.com/user-attachments/assets/72d081e4-97d9-4416-90f7-327fcae0e7f6" />

+## 🔌 Hardware Setup

+Connect your CardKB keyboard expansion rail to your Raspberry Pi Pico using the pinout matrix below.
+Copy the CirtcuitPython folder to your CirtcuitPython Drive.
+Power cycle the Raspberry Pi pico and connect it to your computer USB port.
+Typing on the keyboard should now work as a normal USB input device

+### Wiring Diagram

 M5Stack Pinout connection to Raspberry Pi Pico
 | CardKB  | Pico Pin (Example) | Description |